0x80/mono-ts/README.md

 ## TODO

+- [ ] Hook up Nextapp to Firestore and API
 - [ ] Deploy app to vercel
 - [ ] Test demo env var
 - [ ] Upgrade all deps to latest